GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       /// Hand out a safe pointer to this backend functor's inUse flag. safe_ptr<bool> inUsePtr();

+      /// Getter for the version of the wrapped function's backend. virtual str version() const;

-      /// Getter for the 'safe' incarnation of the version of the wrapped function's origin (module or backend) virtual str safe_version() const;
+      /// Getter for the 'safe' incarnation of the version of the wrapped function's backend. virtual str safe_version() const;

   };